ProductLab-1/.github/profile/README.md

 ## The Goal

 1. Confidence.
 Whether thats in technical discussions with your development teams, running a live demo yourself, pushing a commit, or anything else!
 2. Empathy.
 Understand your developers struggles better.
 Sometimes something that seems simple takes forever.
-Empathy will help you build better products and better timelines.
+Empathy will help you build better products (and better timelines).

 ## The End Result